AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ### `--ip`

-Allowed IP addresses (use &apos;none&apos; to clear allowed IP list)
+Allowed IP addresses (use 'none' to clear allowed IP list)

 -  Default: `[]`
 -  Requires a value